 With a curiosity about people and things limited only by an unfortunate fear of riding on buses, Tom has traveled to several of the United States in search of adventure.
 Also, after thinking about it for years, he finally visited California.

 Tom is married to his high school sweetheart.
-He has two adult children.Two cats round out the all-American family.
+He has two adult children who can’t stand it when he calls them “adult children.”

-He is currently Director of Marketing and Recruitment at St. Clair County Community College in Port Huron, Michigan, which means, of course, that’s he’s a pretty hot plate of oatmeal, baby.
+He is currently Director of Admissions and Marketing at St. Clair County Community College in Port Huron, Michigan, which means, naturally, that he’s a pretty hot plate of oatmeal, baby.
 People know him.

 Tom’s also an actor and director in the legitimate theater, believing that the whole “film thing” will soon blow over.
 He used to teach acting and improvisational theater at SC4 as well, so if there was ever a shy bone in his body, it’s been removed and put in a jar of formaldehyde by now.

-Tom is well-known for singing for beer in karaoke bars.
-He’s also available for bar mitzvahs, provided you want to hear a plus-sized agnostic sing the blues.
+Tom is infamous for singing for beer in karaoke bars.
+He’s also available for bar or bat mitzvahs, provided you want to hear an oversized agnostic sing the blues.
 Who knows?
 You might.

 Though Tom loves the outstanding benefits of being a gadfly and man-about-town, he is as attracted to shiny piles of money as the next guy.
-If you’re looking for a writer or designer, contact him, provided you have shiny piles of money.
+If you’re looking for a writer or graphic designer or web developer, contact him, provided you have shiny piles of money.
 (Actually, dingy piles of money are okay, too.)

 After decades of watching the world spin madly past and being a small part of it himself, Tom Kephart continues to be fascinated with the creative spirit of humanity.
 And, of course, vintage television receivers.